-- Writing your book proposal
+- Writing your book proposal (and what happens after)

 - Re-reading your thesis with an eye to edits